Quantum Speedup for Graph Sparsification, Cut Approximation and Laplacian Solving: Refined Quantum Sparsification Algorithm

 If we now keep each edge with probability $p_e = \min(1,C w_e \tR^H_e \log(n)/\epsilon^2)$, then by Theorem~\ref{thm:res-sparsification} with probability $1-1/n$ we find an $\epsilon$-spectral sparsifier with $O(n \log(n)/\epsilon^2)$ edges.
 Combining this success probability with those of the quantum sparsification algorithm and the construction of the resistance oracle, we find a total success probability of at least $(1-1/n)^3 = 1 - O(1/n)$.

-The bound on the runtime follows from summing the $\tO(\sqrt{mn})$ runtime of the quantum sparsification algorithm, the $\tO(n)$ runtime for creating the resistance oracle of the sparsifier with $\tO(n)$ edges, and the $\tO(\sqrt{m(\sum_e p_e)})$ expected runtime of the quantum sampling routine.
+The bound on the runtime follows from summing the $\tO(\sqrt{mn})$ runtime of the quantum sparsification algorithm, the $\tO(n)$ runtime for creating the resistance oracle of the sparsifier with $\tO(n)$ edges, and the $\tO(\sqrt{m(\sum_e p_e)})$ expected runtime of the quantum sampling routine (as remarked after Theorem \ref{thm:res-sparsification}, we can assume that the probabilities $p_e$ have an $O(\log n)$-bit description).
 Since

 and $\sum_e w_e R^G_e = n-1$~\cite[Theorem 25]{bollobas2013modern}, we have that $\sum_e p_e \in \tO(n/\epsilon^2)$ and so the expected runtime of the sampling routine is $\tO(\sqrt{m n}/\epsilon)$.
 Moreover, by the Chernoff bound the runtime of the latter routine will indeed be $\tO(\sqrt{mn}/\epsilon)$ with probability at least $1-1/n$.
 Hence we can abort the algorithm whenever the runtime exceeds this bound, and the algorithm will still succeed with high probability, while the total runtime becomes $\tO(\sqrt{mn}/\epsilon)$ in the worst case. \end{proof}